tibbotech/MQTT-Library-Update/README.md

    - <b>topic</b> - Name of the topic received
    - <b>data</b> - Data received
    - <b>length</b> - Total number of bytes remaining to be received.
-When this value is 0, the entire packet has been sent.
+When this value is 0, the entire packet has been received.